Fighting fashion waste from Amsterdam

-Take even a cursory glance at the amount of waste created from fashion and textiles and you’ll likely feel both terrified and appalled.
+Take a quick glance at the amount of waste created from fashion and textiles and your jaw will probably drop.
 The numbers are startling: of the 90 billion garments bought by consumers each year, around 65 billion are discarded after just three weeks.
-Every second one truckload of textile waste is thrown away, most of it incinerated or ending up on a landfill.
-It’s this waste that lies at the heart of Amsterdam’s The M-ODE Foundation’s mission: to change the way the world values and creates clothes.
+Every second, one truckload of textile waste is thrown away, and most of it is incinerated or ends up in a landfill.
+However, this waste has inspired The M-ODE Foundation’s mission: to change the way the world values and creates clothes.

-Changing the world is a big ask, but after spending an afternoon with The M-ODE Foundation founder Peter Leferink, I amsterdam wouldn’t bet against him achieving everything he’s aiming to do.
-Leferink certainly has the credentials – after studying fashion in Amsterdam he moved to Belgium to work with the famous ‘Antwerp Six’ fashion designers, nowadays he runs his own fashion consultancy and is principal design lecturer at the Amsterdam Fashion Institute.
-His partner at M-ODE, Iris Ruisch, is a former creative director at Amsterdam Fashion Week.
+Making a difference on this scale is a big ask, but after spending an afternoon with Peter Leferink, founder of The M-ODE Foundation, I amsterdam wouldn’t bet against him achieving everything he aims to do.
+Leferink certainly has the credentials; after studying fashion in Amsterdam, he moved to Belgium to work with the famous ‘Antwerp Six’ fashion designers.

 Photo: Peter Leferink

-Despite launching M-ODE just last year, the foundation is already connecting young talent and established brands with a network of investors and partners that could help them grow and develop further.
-“We are able to connect people we support with a bigger network of people that are involved in business development, business ethics or business funding,” Leferink explains.
+Though it hasn’t been around for too long, the foundation is already connecting young talent and established brands with a network of investors and partners that can help them grow and develop further.
+“We are able to connect people we support with a bigger network of people that are involved in business development, business ethics or business funding,” Leferink says.

 Photo: Bas Kosters is renowned for his unique designs